 A good example of this is scallop shucking.
-When shucking it is important to remove the entire frill etc. from the edible meat.
+When shucking it is important to remove all of the frill etc from the edible meat.
 It is not critical, because there should be a careful inspection of each scallop after washing and any with frill left on should be trimmed.
 It is at this later inspection/trimming stage that frill removal is critical.